BlueSquare23/web-lgsm/docs/DESIGN.md

   accidentally discovered software architecture.
 So I started learning more about design patterns and the clean architecture in an effort to clean this all up!

+- **Why the JSON-RPC Service**: This app needs to run things as other users on the system.
+For a long time we jobbed out to the shell and used hacky `sudo -u` commands to accomplish this.
+That has a number of problems including being slow and insecure.
+To resolve these issues we developed the multi-user json rpc system.
+Now when some bit of code needs to get run as another user, we write a procedure for it, then call that procedure via the RPC server running as each game server user.
+For more info see [DESIGN_RPC.md](DESIGN_RPC.md).

 ---

 ## 6. API Documentation